 Facebook, in terms of college graduate job hunting to me is not a very attractive medium for connecting professionally as it blurs the distinction between the personal and the professional.
 Some would be well-advised to keep their personal lives: casual conversations with friends, weekend activities, inane (I CAN HAS CHEEZBURGER?) and insane (Petition to Remove the Communist Regime of B. Hussein Obama) to themselves and close friends.
 It kind of reminds me of the Seinfeld episode with George's Worlds Collide Theory:

-Facebook account open to potential employers I would recommend at a minimum keeping Facebook contacts down to a minimum and using privacy features that everybody should be aware of in order to limit who has access to your photos, notes, and personal information to those who legitimately need to see it.
+But if for some reason you do want your worlds to collide and open your Facebook account open to potential employers I would recommend at a minimum keeping Facebook contacts down to a minimum and using privacy features that everybody should be aware of in order to limit who has access to your photos, notes, and personal information to those who legitimately need to see it.
 Especially with fairly regular accusations of privacy infringements (including one that has led to a new investigation by Canada's Privacy Commissioner) it's important to actively protect your information.

 Above: my public LinkedIn profile